NYU-LARX/larx-lab-manual/docs/_pages/basic_lab_info.md

 ## Administrator Account

-For better management, each computer has the administrator account called `larx`.
-The administrator is response for managing packages, editing configuration files, installing a program from source.
-The administrator user name and password for all four computers.
+For all computers, the administrator account is `larx`.
+The administrator is response for routine system update including updating software packages and editing system-level configuration files.
+The admin user name and password:

 - username: `larx`
-- password:  `xxxxxxxxx`
+- password:  `larx`